-While collagen gets a lot of credit for helping restore youthful skin, the nutrient’s talents aren’t limited to that alone.
-In fact, type II collagen makes up to 90 percent of your articular cartilage – the cartilage in your joints.
+While many people may consider collagen as a supplemental nutrient to help restore youthful skin, there are actually different types of collagen with specific roles in the body.
+For helping preserve cushioning joint structure, it is type II collagen.
+In fact, native type II collagen makes up to 90 percent of the articular cartilage in the joints.
 It is critical for fighting the damage and pain of osteoarthritis, rheumatoid arthritis, and other joint disorders.
 And these disorders are widespread: according to the Centers for Disease Control (CDC), arthritis and other joint disorders are the most common cause of disability among American adults and have been for the past 15 years.

 Even halfway through the study, the differences were clear: those in the collagen group saw a 36 percent reduction in pain according to the Western Ontario and McMaster Universities Arthritis Index (WOMAC), a commonly used survey to evaluate pain.
 The placebo group noted only a 14 percent reduction in pain.